HassanEmam/n8n-nodes-ifc-extractor/README.md

 ## Operations

 ### Extract All Elements
-Extracts all elements from the IFC file and returns them with their types and properties.
+Extracts all elements from the IFC file and returns them with their types and data.
+Optionally includes resolved properties from property sets.

 ### Extract by Type
 Extracts only elements of a specific IFC type (e.g., IFCWALL, IFCDOOR, IFCWINDOW, etc.).
+Optionally includes resolved properties from property sets.

+### Extract Elements with Properties
+Specialized operation that extracts elements and automatically resolves their properties using IFC relationships (IfcRelDefinesByProperties).
+Returns only elements that have properties attached.

 ### Get File Info
 Returns basic information about the IFC file, including total element count and statistics by type.